The IRC in Syria

 Photo: Peter Biro/IRC

 An ongoing civil war has left millions of Syrians in need of aid.
-The International Rescue Committee is providing assistance both within Syria and in neighboring Jordan, Lebanon and Iraq.
-We have been helping vulnerable Syrians inside their country since early 2012, and with our partners have already provided emergency support to more than 700,000 people.
+The International Rescue Committee is providing assistance both within Syria and in neighboring Jordan, Lebanon, Iraq and Turkey.
+We have been helping vulnerable Syrians inside their country since early 2012, and with our partners have provided emergency support to hundreds of thousands of people trapped by the violence.

 How We Help

-Working with global donors and regional partners, the IRC is currently delivering $50 million in support to hundreds of thousands of internally displaced Syrians and refugees:
+Working with global donors and regional partners, the IRC is currently delivering support to some 2 million internally displaced Syrians and refugees:

 Medical aid: The IRC and its Syrian partners have reached thousands of Syrians with tons of medicine, medical equipment and medical training.
 The IRC has taught more than 100 Syrian doctors, nurses and EMTs skills in front line trauma medicine.